judka-uriel/uriel-book/uriel_en.md

 {: .page-break}

-I too wanted to do something useful for people, but just as the ultra-Orthodox turn away from work many capable people, so too was I deprived of the opportunity to work at full strength due to the suffering inflicted upon me by the Orthodoxes.
+I too wanted to do something useful for people, but just as the ultra-Orthodoxes turn away from work many capable people, so too was I deprived of the opportunity to work at full strength due to the suffering inflicted upon me by the Orthodoxes.
 And so much good I could have done.
 But when the Orthodoxes